 This ABST course is FREE but registration is required.
 This scheduled Zoom meeting is for devotion and orientation.
 The code to the online self-paced ABST will be provided at the orientation meeting to be held on Feb.12.

 This online ABST is self-paced and can be done at your own convenient time.
-As you watch each training video, be ready to take note of the questions that will appear on your screen.
-Using the Q&A Online form, submitted the questions you’ve seen on the screen and provide the appropriate answers to show that you have gone through the whole video presentation.
+As you watch each training video, be ready to answer the questions that will appear on your screen.
+Using the Q&A Online form, submitted your answer(s) to show that you have gone through the whole video presentation.
 After watching each video, you will be asked also to take a graded online quiz with a passing mark of 70%.

 As soon as you receive your access code, you may start your ABST course: